Geometric and Functional Inequalities for Log-concave Probability Sequences: Introduction

-An important reduction in the proof of the dilation inequality is obtained by considering the space of log-concave probability sequences as a subspace of the simplex.
-Fixing a half space, we will identify the extreme points of the set of log-concave sequences belonging to both the half-space and the simplex.
-This approach is general, and can be used with respect to an arbitrary reference measure, not just the counting measure.
-It should be understood as a discrete analog of the localization technique utilized in Asymptotic Convex Geometry and Computer Science.
+where $\delta = \delta_f(\varepsilon)$ denotes the ``modulus of regularity'' of $f$.
+As a corollary we attain small and large deviation inequalities for functions of log-concave random variables (see Corollary \ref{deviations}).
+Moreover we demonstrate that these inequalities reduce to sharp inequalities in the special case $f(x) = x$.
+That is for $X$ log-concave on $\{1,2, \dots \}$ with median $\mathrm{Med}(X)$ and $t > 1$,

-The classical localization technique of Lov\'asz and Simonovits \cite{LS93} was inspired by the bisection method used in \cite{payne1960optimal} toward the Poincar{\'e} inequality on convex domains.
-It states that if $g$ and $h$ are upper semi-continuous Lebesgue integrable functions on $\R^n$ such that
+An important reduction in the proof of the dilation inequality is obtained through identifying the extreme points of a half-space slice of the log-concave sequences to be log-affine sequences.
+This phenomena of constrained optimization for ``concave measures'' reducing to constrained optimization for ``affine measures'' is well known in the continuous setting.
+It can be understood as a discrete analogue of the localization technique \cite{LS93, KLS95, FG04,FG06, Eld13, Sergey2015localization, Sergey2016ProbabilitySurveys, Klar17} utilized in Asymptotic Convex Geometry and Computer Science for proving isoperimetric and concentration type inequalities (see, e.g., \cite{LS93,Dyer-Frieze,KLS95,Gue99,NSV02,NSV03,Bob07:gafa,Fra09,BM11:aop}), improving the algorithmic complexity of computing the volume of convex bodies (see, e.g., \cite{LS93,KLS95,KLS97,CV18}), and in particular making progress towards the solution of the Kannan-Lov\'asz-Simonovits (KLS) conjecture (see \cite{LV17:1,LV17:2}).
+However, in contrast to the continuous setting, this approach is general, and can be used with respect to an arbitrary reference measure, not just the counting measure as would be anticipated from the continuous theory.
+More precisely, we prove that